The craziness of the Roaring Twenties in America

 Racist laws created after the Reconstruction Era became harshly enforced.
 Many political activists pointed out that the Roaring Twenties was not a positive experience for the most marginalised people of the United States.

-As a result, when the economic boom came to a halt towards the end of 1929 and the Great Depression began, the most disadvantaged in society suffered the most.
+As a result, when the economic boom came to a halt due to the Wall Street Crash in October 1929 and the Great Depression began, the most disadvantaged in society suffered the most.